 There’s also a large online Weebly community forum where you can discuss issues and help each other out.
 The forum is split into helpful categories like App Center, domains, eCommerce, SEO, etc.

-After thoroughly testing Weebly’s website builder, I can safely say that it’s a great website builder for blogs, portfolios, and small online stores.
+After thoroughly testing Weebly’s website builder for my Weebly review, I can safely say that it’s a great website builder for blogs, portfolios, and small online stores.
 It’s simple to use and doesn’t require any coding experience to get started.

 Whilst it may not be as easy to use as Wix, it certainly doesn’t take a lot of brainpower to figure it out.
 You can customise your website further if you’re confident in using HTML and CSS, however, you may find it offers less creative freedom than the likes of SquareSpace and Wix.

-If you want to give Weebly a go, you can try their free plan with no strings attached.
+If you want to give Weebly a go after reading this Weebly review, you can try their free plan with no strings attached.
 If you like what you see, you can upgrade easily to any of Weebly’s paid plans.

 Is Weebly better than Wix?

 In my testing and humble opinion, I prefer Wix.
 There’s a lot more in the way of customisation, creative freedom, and ease of use.
 Whilst both website builders are easy to use, I find Wix far more intuitive.
 Both website builders have a free plan, so it’s worth testing them out to make your own informed decision.

 Can you create an online store with Weebly?

 Yes!
 In fact, you can sell products on Weebly’s free plan if you want to try out their eCommerce tools before committing to a paid plan.